Developmental dysplasia of the hip

 A hip that is truly dislocated in an infant should be detected at birth, but some cases are mild and symptoms may not develop until after birth, which is why multiple exams are recommended.
 Some mild cases are silent and cannot be found during a physical exam.

 When the problem is found during the first 6 months of life, a device or harness is used to keep the legs apart and turned outward (frog-leg position).
-This device will usually hold the hip joint in place while the child grows.
+This device will most often hold the hip joint in place while the child grows.

 This harness works for most infants when it is started before age 6 months, but it is less likely to work for older children.